ambsenyestudi/ElephantCarpaccioPatterns/README.md

 After a nice retrospective at our offices we realized that there is a framework that can solve all our problems.
 **Simple IOC (MVVMLight lib)** has a kind of service locator flavor and uses DI.
 So let's meet out client's need and deliver some value.
+While we are at it we'll try to move to configuration files the taxing an discount lists

 ### Patterns ilustration